eric-brechemier/gilbreth-sequences/README.md

 *A course of bricks is a sequence of bricks on the same row.*

+## Definition of Top-Down and Bottom-Up Gilbreth Sequences

 This infinite sequence of Gilbreth Brick Units can be described as the conjunction of two separate sequences: